Blog content updated on 11/11/2021

 The costs associated with a reverse mortgage generally fall into four categories:

 Origination Fee: This is charged by the reverse mortgage lender for processing the loan.
 A lender can charge $2,500 or 2% of the first $200,000 of your home’s value plus 1% of the amount over $200,000, whichever is greater.
 HECM origination fees are capped at $6,000.

-- Mortgage Insurance Cost: Mortgage insurance costs are unique to the FHA insured loan products.
-HUD guidelines require that all HECM borrowers purchase reverse mortgage insurance, which guarantees that they will never owe more than what the home is worth.
+Mortgage Insurance Cost: Mortgage insurance costs are unique to the FHA insured loan products.
+HUD guidelines require that all HECM borrowers purchase reverse mortgage insurance, which gives you the important non-recourse protections.

-- Third Party Closing Costs: Third party closing costs represent a number of services and most are similar to those closing costs of a traditional mortgage.
-These costs include, home appraisal costs, credit checks, any costs related to title insurance and the FHA-mandated counseling session fee, which ensures that you understand the program and that you are a good fit for the loan.
+Third-Party Closing Costs: This represents a number of necessary services, and most are similar to the closing costs of a traditional mortgage.
+These can include home appraisal costs, credit checks, and any costs related to title insurance.
+There is also a fee associated with the FHA-mandated counseling session, which typically runs anywhere from $125 to $200—but is critical to ensure that you understand the program and your responsibilities, and that the loan is a good option for you.

-Many of these upfront fees can be paid from other resources or financed from the proceeds of the reverse mortgage loan itself, and repaid later with interest.
-In many cases, there are additional lender credits available to reduce these costs.
-That is why it is important for you to shop around for the best offer.
+Many of these fees can be financed from the proceeds of the reverse mortgage loan itself, and repaid later with interest.
+And often, there are additional lender credits available to reduce these costs.
+That’s why it’s important for you to shop around with different lenders to help you find the best offer.

 With today’s low interest rates, strong home values, and special Longbridge Financial pricing, now is a particularly good time to take a look at home equity options.
 It’s a great opportunity to get the most out of a reverse mortgage to help increase your cashflow—and decrease the stress of financial worries in retirement.